- Laws & Regulations

 Annual State Capitol Christmas Tree Lighting Ceremony

 Kimie Metcalf of Chino, California, was chosen to help the Governor and First Lady light the tree and hang a special ornament created by a person with a developmental disability.
-Kimie is 8 years old and receives services from Inland Regional Center.
-This is the 32nd year that a child with a developmental disability will participate in the ceremony.
-The tree is decorated with 10,000 ultra-low wattage LED lights and 900 hand-crafted festive ornaments made by children and adults with developmental disabilities who receive supports and services from the state's developmental centers and 21 nonprofit regional centers.
+Kimie (age 9), is a survivor of a rare form of leukemia, and receives services for cerebral palsy from Inland Regional Center.
+This is the 32nd year that a child with a developmental disability will participated in the ceremony.
+The tree is beautifully decorated with 10,000 ultra-low wattage LED lights and 900 hand-crafted festive ornaments made by children and adults with developmental disabilities who receive supports and services from the state's developmental centers and 21 nonprofit regional centers.